ted-spence-avalara/developer-dot/avatax/dev-guide/exemptions/exemption-certificate.md

     <li>If they have a direct pay certificate.</li>
 </ul>

 In these cases, the seller must document the exemption certificate and be able to produce information about that certificate in the event of an audit.
 The AvaTax <a class="dev-guide-link" href="http://docs.certcapture6xrest.apiary.io">Certificate APIs</a> provide an easy way to manage exemption certificates - and they will automatically link to your CertCapture and CertExpress accounts!
+Please note that the end points discussed here only work if you have a CertCapture linked to your AvaTax account.
+If you are calling the sandbox endpoints then you will be interacting with the CertCapture sandbox environment.
+This will not interact with customers and certificates you add directly to your admin console.

 <h3>Exemption Certificate User Interface</h3>